-If the complaint against the staff or administrator is related to issues protected under Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendment of 1972 (nondiscrimination on the basis of sex); the Family Education Rights and Privacy Act; Section 504 of the Rehabilitation Act of 1973 (nondiscrimination on the basis of handicap); or the Americans with Disabilities Act of 1990, it should be brought to the University's Sonia Mañjon, vice president for institutional partnerships and chief diversity officer, or to Julia Hicks, director of human resources.
+If the complaint against the staff or administrator is related to issues protected under Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendment of 1972 (nondiscrimination on the basis of sex); the Family Education Rights and Privacy Act; Section 504 of the Rehabilitation Act of 1973 (nondiscrimination on the basis of disability); or the Americans with Disabilities Act of 1990, it should be brought to Marina Melendez, the University's interim Title IX Coordinator and interim chief diversity officer, or to Julia Hicks, director of human resources.

-FACULTY ACCOUNTABILITY-Academic or nonacademic complaints concerning faculty members, including complaints listed in the preceding paragraph, may be made to any of several university officials (e.g., department chair, academic dean of the faculty member's division, or vice president for student affairs) who will in all cases inform the vice president for academic affairs.
+FACULTY ACCOUNTABILITY-Academic or nonacademic complaints concerning faculty members, including complaints listed in the preceding paragraph, may be made to any of several university officials (e.g., department chair, academic dean of the faculty member's division, or vice president for student affairs) who will in all cases inform the vice president for academic affairs (VPAA).
 The VPAA will insure that appropriate action is taken and, in the most serious breaches of ethics or infringement of academic freedom, that the matter reaches the Faculty Committee on Rights and Responsibilities (FCRR).
 Normally this committee deals only with the most serious cases.